 c New Scientist, The Conversation, NEJM Journal Watch, Veterinary Record, Chemical & Engineering News and Physics Today.

 d The binary ML classifier was built and tested in ER-Web using MAG records of COVID-19 research articles that we had matched to records included in, and excluded from, our Map up to Search 19 (and which are therefore also indexed in MEDLINE and/or Embase).
 It was calibrated to achieve at least 0.95 recall among MEDLINE-Embase records included in this Map, with a corollary workload reduction of ~30% (compared with screening all MEDLINE-Embase records).

 Suggested citation for this Map:

-Lorenc T, Khouja C, Raine G, Shemilt I, Sutcliffe K, D'Souza P, Thomas S, Kwan I, Wright K, Sowden A, Thomas J (2020) COVID-19: living map of the evidence.
-London: EPPI-Centre, Social Science Research Unit, UCL Institute of Education, University College London.
+Lorenc T, Khouja C, Raine G, Shemilt I, Sutcliffe K, D'Souza P, Burchett H, Hinds K, Macdowall W, Melton H, Richardson M, South E, Stansfield C, Thomas S, Kwan I, Wright K, Sowden A, Thomas J (2020) COVID-19: living map of the evidence.
+London: EPPI-Centre, Social Science Research Unit, UCL Social Research Institute, University College London.